-Following our post ‘Thinking of doing a postgraduate course?’ we wanted to explain a little further what different postgraduate courses involve.
+We get asked lots of questions about postgraduate study, so wanted to explain a little further what different postgraduate courses involve.
 Below we have outlined details of the various taught postgraduate courses available.
 And remember, it’s always a good idea to research what your potential employer or chosen career requires in terms of postgraduate qualification to help you decide which is best for you.

 What is it? – Taught Masters involve modules taught by the university, whether through lectures, seminars, laboratory work or distance learning.
 You would have to pass a number of modules and possibly write a dissertation in order to gain the qualification.
 Types of taught Masters include: